 I live in one of the most desirable areas for fishing, yet don’t take advantage it.
 My fishing experience is limited to fishing with my dad, siblings, and grandfather in Detroit.
 Obviously, Detroit doesn’t have the same fishing-related reputation as Montana.
 We fished off a boat dock on the shore of the Detroit River just before it opened up into Lake Erie.
 We caught carp, mostly, and an occasional sunfish or catfish.
 We sometimes kept and cooked the catfish, but the carp were all thrown back.
 We just did it for fun.

-Despite our limited Detroit River fishing, that area actually offers a lot in the way of water recreation.
-Lake Erie, Lake St. Clair and Lake Huron are all within an hour’s drive.
+Despite my family’s own limited Detroit River fishing, that area actually offers a lot in the way of water recreation.
+Lake Erie, Lake St. Clair and Lake Huron are all within an hour’s drive of downtown Detroit.
 But once I grew up and stopped fishing with my family, I never went fishing again.
 It just wasn’t something that appealed to me.
 I love the water, I love being out in nature, but I don’t need to fish to enjoy it.

-I shot this series on Ektachrome slide film, and created Polaroid transfer images by exposing the slides to Polaroid pack film, and transferring the emulsion to linen finished printers paper.
+I shot this series on Ektachrome slide film, using my Olympus IS-1 camera, and created Polaroid transfer images by exposing the slides to Polaroid pack film, and transferring the emulsion to linen finished printers paper.
 This gives the image an aged and timeless look, which I think is appropriate for the subject matter.